stewarda/Test/README.md

 \** These are only required for environments with VPC's that host multiple applications or environments that are defined by subnets.
 It is possible to run a single scan of all subnets using a single asset group and then report based on defined asset groups

-Update Authentication records configuration file 2.Modify authentication.py         (The authentication config defines the different authentication records that can be defined in the ad-hoc scans defined with –i option in cmd line.
+Update Authentication records configuration file (Edit authentication.py)
+(The authentication config defines the different authentication records that can be defined in the ad-hoc scans defined with –i option in cmd line.
 There is a default authentication record that will be used if none other is specified.
 Records are defined as Windows (win) or Linux (nix) )

 	# default_auth='LA360USER'
 	nix_A360USER='280393'